A route for hikers and horse riders

 NO matter where in Kouga you are, you are aware of the majestic Baviaanskloof Mountains to the north, with the Cockscomb, the highest point in the Eastern Cape, watching from behind.

-This area, well-known as the Baviaans, is a favourite with all outdoor enthusiasts, who will be happy to know that a new route open to hikers and horse riders has just been launched.
+This area, well-known as the Baviaans, is a favourite with all outdoor enthusiasts, who will be happy to know that a new route open to hikers and horse riders has been launched in 2016.

 Owners of the Chokka Trail and Baviaans Horse Rides have joined forces in establishing the Baviaans Camino, which will traverse the Baviaanskloof Mountains as well as the Kouga Mountains.